kidomine/phil/README.md

 ### complete
 <pre>
 done 11 (after searching for todo's.
-Delete the 11th item)
+Hide the 11th item and show it when I run `g done`)
 </pre>

 ### search
 <pre>
-g todo (returns a list of 1 - mytodo here); d 3 g todo done between one week ago and now g todo read g todo stay-current-on
+g todo (returns a list of 1 - mytodo here) g todo done between one week ago and now g todo read g todo stay-current-on